 Other Income If a noncustodial parent owes past due child support, DCS may withhold or intercept periodic or lump sum payments the noncustodial parent receives from state or local agencies, including: unemployment insurance, workers’ compensation and lottery winnings.
 DCS may also withhold assets held in financial institutions or retirement funds.

 Show Cause Hearings DCS may refer cases to a prosecutor for show cause hearings when a noncustodial parent has not paid any child support for a period of time.
-The court may find a noncustodial parent in contempt of court if he or she has the ability to pay but is willfully not paying the child support obligation.
+The court may find a noncustodial parent in contempt of court if they have the ability to pay but is willfully not paying the child support obligation.
 This enforcement tool is used only when all others have failed.

-When One Parent Lives in a Different State The most difficult cases to enforce are those in which the noncustodial parent lives in one state and the child and custodial parent live in another.
-If South Dakota does not have jurisdiction over the noncustodial parent, DCS may request the other state to assist with establishing paternity and/or a support obligation as well as the enforcement of an order for support.
+The most difficult cases to enforce are those in which the noncustodial parent lives in one state and the child and custodial parent live in another.
+If South Dakota does not have jurisdiction over the noncustodial parent, DCS may ask the other state to help with establishing paternity and/or a support obligation as well as the enforcement of an order for support.
 DCS must rely on the responding state’s laws, rules, regulations, policies and procedures.
 State child support agencies must cooperate and help each other in handling requests for assistance.
 In some cases, a backlog of child support cases in the responding state may slow interstate enforcement.
 The other state may assess or withhold fees from the support collected.